vircadia/vircadia-docs-sphinx/docs/source/host/server-setup/linux-server.md

 ```sh
 sudo yum install https://cdn.vircadia.com/dist/domain-server/amazon-linux/athena-server-0.86.0_K2_20200402_76aff7a-1.amzn2.x86_64.rpm
 ```

+### Unlisted Distribution

+If you do not see your distribution listed here, you may compile your own server from source using the [Vircadia builder](https://github.com/kasenvr/vircadia-builder).

 ## Configuration

 The installation packages will create a domain at the default port location and configure a service to keep it running on that machine.

 Connect a web browser to the server at port 40100.
-(If you are on the machine that the server is running on, this would be http://localhost:40100.)
-Complete the initial setup wizard and you should have a functioning domain.
+(If you are on the machine that the server is running on, this would be http://localhost:40100) Complete the initial setup wizard and you should have a functioning domain.

 ## Networking